florentortiz/obsidian-vault/README.md

 1. Clone this repository or download as ZIP
 2. Open Obsidian
 3. Select "Open folder as vault" and choose the template folder
-4. Start with `00 - Dashboard/Home.md` to understand navigation
-5. Check `99 - Meta/System/` for detailed guides on how to use the system
+4. Check `99 - Meta/System/` for detailed guides on how to use the system

 ## 📁 Folder Structure